davistdaniel/EPRpy/docs/source/index.rst

 **EPRpy** is a Python library designed to streamline the handling, inspection, and processing of Electron Paramagnetic Resonance (EPR) spectroscopic data acquired on Bruker EPR spectrometers.
 **EPRpy** focusses on ease of use, enabling quick data visualization, data comparisons, and having transperent as well as highly customisable control over data analysis.

 Quick start
 ----------------------
-If you have python installed, install EPRpy by executing in a terminal :
+If you have python installed, install EPRpy by executing in a terminal (or command prompt) :

 .. code-block:: bash